Shape

 Terragrunt supports the following CLI commands:

-Terragrunt is a thin wrapper for Terraform, so except for a few of the special commands defined in these docs, Terragrunt forwards all other commands to Terraform.
-For example, when you run terragrunt apply, Terragrunt executes terraform apply.
+Terragrunt is an orchestration tool for OpenTofu/Terraform, so except for a few of the special commands defined in these docs, Terragrunt forwards all other commands to OpenTofu/Terraform.
+For example, when you run terragrunt apply, Terragrunt executes tofu apply/terraform apply.

 Examples: